fluxcd/flux/site/introduction.md

 ## Integrations with other devops tools

-One final high level feature is that Flux increases visibility of your application.
-It provides an audit history for your deployments and Slack integration for "ChatOps" style development.
+One final high-level feature is that Flux increases visibility of your application.
 Clear visibility of the state of a cluster is key for maintaining operational systems.
 Developers can be confident in their changes by observing a predictable series of deployment events.

+Flux can send notifications to a service (e.g., [Weave Cloud](https://cloud.weave.works/)) to provide integrations with Slack and other such media.

 ## Next